 How to Panel a Wall: DIY Wall Panelling in 7 Steps

-Whether you’re after a full floor-to-ceiling shiplap/tongue and groove style boarding to cover the walls in the understairs boot room or half-wall board and batten style behind your bed, the methods are pretty similar.
+Whether you’re after a full floor-to-ceiling shiplap/tongue and groove style boarding to cover the walls in the understairs boot room or half-wall board and batten style behind your bed, the methods are similar.

 When doing any decorating and DIY, always wear PPE.
 Eye protection and a mask will be vital here as dust will be created, and you’ll also want to wear work gloves when using tools such as nail guns and saws.